 We all know that exercise is an important part of staying healthy, but many people assume that as we get older, we should slow down.

-Nothing could be further from the truth – and in fact, investing in your physical fitness in your 50s, 60s, and beyond is often the most valuable gift you can give yourself.
+Nothing could be further from the truth – and in fact, investing in your physical fitness in your 50s, 60s, and beyond is one of the most valuable gifts you can give yourself.

-When we think of ageing well, we often think of staying healthy and retaining our independence; of continuing to pursue activities we enjoy, developing new hobbies, and staying active within our community.
-Just because our age changes, it doesn’t mean that we have to fundamentally change as people.
+When we think of ageing well, we often think of staying healthy and retaining our independence, continuing to pursue activities we enjoy, developing new hobbies, and staying active within our community.
+Just because our age changes, doesn’t mean that we have to fundamentally change as people.

-Time and again, studies show that taking time to improve our body’s strength and balance can significantly improve our physical and mental functions.
-It also actively reverses some effects of disease and illness that prevent older adults from retaining their independence.
+Time and again, studies have shown that taking time to improve our strength and balance can significantly improve our physical and mental functions.
+It can also actively reverse some effects of disease and illness that prevent older adults from retaining their independence.

 Reducing the risk of falls

-At present, falls are the leading cause of injury among people over 75, and while the physical pain of a fall can be extremely serious, often the most harmful effects run deeper.
-The injuries that people sustain from falls can cause a host of health problems, which may lead to a serious loss of confidence and independence.
+At present, falls are the leading cause of injury among people over 75, and while the physical pain of a fall can be incredibly serious, often the most harmful effects run deeper.
+The injuries that people sustain from falls can cause a range of health problems, which may lead to a loss of confidence and independence.

-According to a survey by Age UK, millions of older adults are seriously concerned about falling, with 4.3 million (36% of people surveyed) reporting that falling was the thing they were most worried about.
-This fear is by no means misplaced; statistics show that 30% of people 65+, and 50% of people 80+, fall at least once a year.
-But the good news is that a large number of falls may be preventable.
+According to a survey by Age UK, millions of older adults are seriously concerned about falling, with 4.3 million people (36% of those surveyed) reporting that falling was the thing they were most worried about.
+This fear is by no means misplaced, as statistics show that 30% of people aged 65+ and 50% of people aged 80+, fall at least once a year.

 What are the benefits of strength training in mid-life and how can I get started?

-If you’ve never done strength training before, then the idea of lifting weights might seem quite daunting – but you don’t have to look like a bodybuilder to do it!
-New research suggests that it isn’t about lifting the heaviest possible weights – (which could easily be counterproductive) it’s about lifting any weight, so long as you exert yourself enough that you feel tired by the end of it.
-It’s often best to begin strength training by using just your body weight.
+If you’ve never done strength training before, then the idea of lifting weights might seem quite daunting – but you don’t have to be a bodybuilder to do it!
+Research suggests that it isn’t about lifting the heaviest possible weights – which could easily be counterproductive – it’s about lifting any weight, so long as you exert yourself enough to feel tired by the end of it.
+That being said, it’s often best to begin strength training by using just your body weight.

-Doing exercises like these for half an hour, twice a week, can have a big impact.
-As we get older, our muscle mass and bone density slowly begin to decrease.
+Doing exercises like these for half an hour, twice a week can have a big impact.
+As we age, our muscle mass and bone density slowly begin to decrease.
 Even gentle strength training stimulates muscle and bone growth, which can go a long way in preventing falls and fractures.
-It can also help improve functional mobility, e.g. how fast you can comfortably walk.
+It can also help improve functional mobility, for example, how fast you can comfortably walk.

-We know the gym isn’t everyone’s favourite place, but because of its equipment, facilities, and professional advice, it has big benefits when it comes to strength training.
-Have a read of our guide to starting the gym if you want to feel more confident about getting started.
+We know the gym isn’t everyone’s favourite place, but because of its equipment, facilities, and professional advice, it can be a good place for strength training.
+You might like to have a read of our guide to starting the gym if you want to feel more confident about getting started.

-If hitting the main area of the gym isn’t for you, then you could always ask a friend to come along to an in-person exercise class with you, as this can add a fun social element to your workouts.
-Sharing an experience with someone you care about and learning together can help exercise become an enjoyable part of your routine – something you actually look forward to, rather than a chore!
+Alternatively, if hitting the main area of the gym isn’t for you, you could always ask a friend to come along to an in-person exercise class with you.
+Sharing an experience with someone you care about and learning together can help make exercise become an enjoyable part of your routine, and something you look forward to.

-According to experts, the best type of exercise incorporates aerobic activity, strength training, and stretching – and luckily, it can be easier than you think to merge all three.
-For example, walking briskly to work or to run errands, and then doing a short session of strength training and stretching afterwards, ticks all three boxes.
+According to experts, the best type of exercise involves a mix of aerobic activity, strength training, and stretching.
+And luckily, it’s easy to merge all three.
+For example, walking briskly to work or to run errands, and doing a short session of strength training and stretching afterwards, ticks all three boxes.

 Exercising at home

-You can keep yourself motivated by following the routine, but you can also take as many breaks as you like.
-Plus, if you’re not confident enough to workout in front of other people, online videos give some welcome privacy, too.
+You can keep yourself motivated by following the routine and you can also take as many breaks as you like.
+Plus, if you’re not confident enough to work out in front of other people, online videos give some welcome privacy too.
 But with so many online exercise classes available, which should you choose?

-Move It Or Lose It run classes that have been developed by experts in ageing research to help people maintain greater independence into later life.
+Move It Or Lose It run classes that have been developed by experts in ageing research to help people maintain greater independence in later life.
 Each class is designed to help you improve your balance, flexibility, aerobic health, and strength.
-Classes are usually held UK wide at local gyms, community and leisure centres, but have gone virtual since the pandemic, and can be done on-demand, or live.
+Classes are usually held UK-wide at local gyms, as well as community and leisure centres, but have gone virtual since the pandemic and can be done on-demand or live.

-Classes do carry a fee, though if you already have a membership with a gym or leisure centre network, you might be able to take classes as part of this, with no extra charge.
-If you don’t have a membership, you can still take your first class free, to see if you like it.
+Classes do carry a fee – though if you already have a membership with a gym or leisure centre network, you might be able to take classes as part of this, with no extra charge.
+If you don’t have a membership, you can still take your first class for free to see if you like it.

-Alternatively, check out Do Yoga With Me, which offers a great range of yoga at home videos – and seeing the beautiful Canadian British Columbia backdrop throughout the videos is just an added bonus!
-If you’re interested in finding out more about the benefits of yoga, you might want to read our article an introduction to yoga.
+Alternatively, check out Do Yoga With Me, which offers a huge range of yoga at-home videos – and seeing the beautiful Canadian British Columbia backdrop throughout the videos is just an added bonus!
+If you’re interested in finding out more about the benefits of yoga, you might want to read our introduction to yoga.

 What is balance training and how can I get started?

 Balance training involves working out the muscles that improve our stability and keep us upright.
-Though the importance of good balance is often neglected, it’s crucial for just about everything we do in life.
+The importance of good balance is sometimes glossed over, but it’s crucial for just about everything we do in life.
 An act as simple as standing up from your chair, walking across the room, and bending over to put your shoes on depends on your ability to remain steady.

-There’s more good news for those of us with a green thumb: because it involves lots of lifting, bending, and stretching, gardening is also a good activity for improving balance.
-(It sounds like an unexpected but welcome perk of investing in our health might be great looking gardens!)
+There’s more good news for those of us with a green thumb – because it involves lots of lifting, bending, and stretching, gardening is also a good activity for improving balance.
+Plus, you’ll have a great-looking garden too.

-And there’s another intrinsic benefit to tai chi: it can have a powerful effect on your psychological health too.
-As we’ve seen, fear of falling is the most common concern among older adults – yet, being fearful of falling can greatly increase the likelihood of a fall actually occurring!
-Practising tai chi can help to tackle that fear and boost confidence.
-Tai chi is also about becoming more aware of your own body and the world around you, and this heightened spatial awareness can help to reduce your risk of falling even further.
+And there’s another intrinsic benefit to Tai Chi: it can have a powerful effect on your psychological health.
+As we’ve seen, fear of falling is the most common concern among older adults – yet, being fearful of falling can greatly increase the likelihood of a fall actually occurring.
+Practising Tai Chi can help to tackle that fear and boost confidence.
+Tai Chi is also about becoming more aware of your own body and the world around you.
+This heightened spatial awareness can help to reduce your risk of falling even further.

-If you’d like to find out more about tai chi, then you might want to check out our introductory guide here.
-Or, if you’re not sure tai chi is for you, yoga is another gentle activity that has big health benefits, balance being just one of them (more on that later!).
+Alternatively, if Tai Chi isn’t for you, yoga is another gentle activity that offers similar health benefits – balance being just one of them (more on that later!).

 There are also many simple balance exercises you can do at home.
-Just walking backwards and sideways can be helpful, as can walking on your toes or your heels, or walking heel-to-toe.
+Just walking backwards and sideways can be effective, as can walking on your toes or your heels, or walking heel-to-toe.
 Just remember to do the exercises next to a wall or chair in case you lose your balance.
-Have a look at the NHS suggested balance exercises for more detail on technique, or watch this 10-minute workout video on balance exercises you can do at home.

 How regular exercise in mid-life can reduce the risk of chronic disease

-Regular exercise is important throughout life, but it becomes even more important as we age.
-A recent Swedish study found that regular exercise is the most important factor in promoting “a high health-related quality of life into old age.”
-It not only improves physical and mental functions, but can also actually reverse the effects of chronic disease – two of the biggest ways to keep people independent and mobile in their later years.
+Regular exercise is important throughout life – though it becomes even more important with age.
+This study found that regular exercise is the most important factor in promoting a high health-related quality of life in our later years.